Manufacturing Analytics Vendor Selection Checklist for 2026

 Quality AnalyticsFPY, defect Pareto, SPC charts — not just defect count dashboardQuality analytics scope defined in contract~

-AI / PredictiveAnomaly detection on your historical data — false positive rate disclosedAI roadmap milestones as contract clauses if material to selection
+AI / PredictiveAnomaly detection on your historical data — false positive rate disclosedAI roadmap milestones as contract clauses if material

 FAQ